 The Fort Worth Press, long since out of business, produced A Scrapbook of ... the Van Cliburn International Quadrennial Piano Competition for readers to keep and enjoy.
 Like other items on this page it can be viewed in the TCU/Special Collections digital repository; scroll down to "View/Open."
-The document is text-searchable except for the "Candid Extras" photographic section in the center.
+The document is text-searchable except for the "Candid Extras" photographic section.

 Variously referred to as "brochure," "booklet," "catalogue" or even "prospectus," the application brochure for the first competition was a strong advertisement for Fort Worth as a cultural entity.
 Its envelope showed a globe logo that was soon replaced by the stylized piano logo used for many years.
 View the complete application brochure and mailing envelopes in the TCU/Special Collections digital repository.

 From the first competition onward the Van Cliburn Foundation commissioned piano works for the contestants to play during each of the contests.
 In 1962 the piece was Lee Hoiby's Capriccio on Five Notes.